karthu0301/nusc-queuebot-miniapp/README.md

 ## environment variables
 The required environment variables are written within the `.envTemplate` file.
 The actual strings have been hidden for security reasons.

-**Use your preferred IDE**

-If you want to work locally using your own IDE, you can clone this repo and push changes.
-Pushed changes will also be reflected in Lovable.

-The only requirement is having Node.js & npm installed - [install with nvm](https://github.com/nvm-sh/nvm#installing-and-updating)

-Follow these steps:

 ```sh
 # Step 1: Clone the repository using the project's Git URL.